namhyung/uftrace/doc/uftrace-live.md

 kept getting segfaults in the garbage collection stage.
 It was because v8 incorporates the return address into compiled code objects(?).
 The `recover` trigger restores the original return address at the function entry point and resets to the uftrace return hook address again at function exit.
-I was managed to work around the segfault by setting the `recover` trigger on the related function (specifically `ExitFrame::Iterate`).
+This was used to work around segfaults by setting the `recover` trigger on the related function (specifically `ExitFrame::Iterate`)

 The `time` trigger is to change time filter setting during execution of the function.
 It can be used to apply different time filter for different functions.

 The `read` trigger is to read some information at runtime.
 The result will be recorded as (builtin) events at the beginning and the end of a given function.
-As of now, following events are supported:
+As of now, the following events are supported:

  * "proc/statm": process memory stat from /proc filesystem
  * "page-fault": number of page faults using getrusage(2)